NEMSLinux/nems-docs/docs/platforms/vm.rst

    machine's BIOS/UEFI settings and will be called VT-x (Intel) or AMD-V (AMD), or something similar such as “Virtualization Extensions”.
--  **Static RAM Mode** - Ensure RAM is :underline:`not` assigned as “dynamic” RAM.
+-  **Static RAM Mode** - Ensure RAM is :underline:`not` assigned as "dynamic" RAM.
 ESXi, for example, may remove all RAM from the appliance if set to dynamic, which will result in NEMS Linux not functioning correctly.
 RAM should be static.
 -  **Hyper-V** - Choose Generation 1 under Specify Generation when creating VM.